Topics Map > Degree Completion

 How are these items being communicated to faculty, coordinators, and students?
 A memo was sent out to all graduate faculty and graduate program coordinators on March 13th, 2017 informing them of these policy changes.
 Since many programs may have more rigorous requirements, the Graduate School is calling on programs to communicate relevant policy implications to their graduate students.
 The Graduate School will NOT be sending a memo to all grad students about this policy change to prevent confusion on Graduate School minimum requirements and more rigorous program requirements.
 During the June 2018 update cycle of The Guide (formerly the Graduate School Catalog), all graduate programs will indicate the program requirement for committee membership.

 When and where will this policy live?
-All Graduate School policy is listed in the Academic Policies & Procedures (AP&P) on our website. https://grad.wisc.edu/acadpolicy/ The sections most impacted are “Advisor”, “Committees”, and “Dissertation”.
+This policy has migrated to the UW-Madison Policy Library at: https://policy.wisc.edu/library/UW-1201.
+The sections most impacted are “Advisor”, “Committees”, and “Dissertation”.
 Since these policy changes will go into effect Fall 2017, the policies will be updated within AP&P during the regular summer update schedule.
 We anticipate these will be available by July 2017.

 Although the Graduate School has reduced the required number of doctoral committee members, may the program maintain a five committee member structure?
 Yes.
 As with many policy items, graduate programs may always set more rigourous requirements than the Graduate Schools minimum requirements.

 Does this change impact Masters or MFA committee membership?
 No. The recent policy changes are only regarding doctoral committee composition.
 The minimum number of committee members for Masters and MFA committees remains the same.